Shri B. B. Singh

 Part II Specific Professional Responsibilities.

-Part III specific Additional Provisions for Board Members and Senior
+Part III specific Additional Provisions for Board Members and Senior Management.

 This code is intended to serve as a basis for ethical decision making in the conduct of professional work.
 It may also serve as a basis for judging the merit of a formal compliment pertaining to violation of professional ethical standards.

 This is understood that some words and phrases in the code of the ethics and conduct document are subject to verifying interpretations.
 Incase of any conflict, the decision of the Board shall final.

 5.1 Contribute to society and human well being